 The red-legged grasshopper is variable in color and can include shades of red-brown, yellow, dark brown, green, and olive green.
 The hind legs are bright red or yellowish and have a black herringbone pattern.
 This and other short-horned grasshoppers are part of a larger group called spur-throated grasshoppers: there is a little pointy "spur" between the bases of the forelegs.

-When startled, these grasshoppers can fly for distances of 40 feet.
+When startled, these medium-sized grasshoppers can fly for distances of 40 feet.
 Their flight is fast and even; they fly about a yard above the vegetation.

 Similar species: There are nearly 250 species in genus Melanoplus in North America north of Mexico, and it can be very difficult to distinguish among these close relatives without going into details of anatomical structures and form.
 If you need an exact identification, you will probably need to consult an expert.